powerbi-workspace/Pharmacy-Sales-Profitability-Analysis-Dashboard/README.md

 ---

 ## 👤 About Me
-Sasi – Data Analyst (2.5 years experience)
+I’m a Data Analyst with 2.5 years of experience, building projects in Power BI and data analytics to develop real-world business insights and data storytelling skills.